Introduction

 Many buyers assume character merchandise is simply a matter of printing artwork onto an existing product.
 In reality, successful cartoon merchandise usually requires a deeper manufacturing process: product engineering, part breakdown, mold planning, surface finishing, assembly workflow, and quality control designed around the product’s structure and intended retail channel.

 A capable cartoon product OEM factory does more than make products.
 It translates character concepts into manufacturable goods that can survive production, packing, shipping, retail display, and end-user handling.
-For B2B buyers, that distinction matters.
+For buyers developing branded toys, collectibles, or themed consumer products, working with a factory that provides custom IP product manufacturing service can help connect design ideas with real production capability.

 This guide explains how a cartoon product OEM factory works in practice, what processes are involved, and what buyers should evaluate before committing to production.